 Skill in discernment leads to better obedience.
 Is not obedience the only purpose of a Christian?
 Every possible way we could bring glory to the Lord comes down to being obedient.
 But good and evil are devilishly intertwined throughout the world in which God left us.
 Only when we carefully “scout into the regions of falsity” (Areopagitica) with minds saturated in Scripture can we hope to tell the one from the other.
 Few issues we encounter are black and white.
 Hence Milton’s reference to Psyche’s pile of black and white seeds.
 What does a pile of such seeds look like from a distance?
 Gray.
 The challenge is to steep our minds in wisdom, and approach close enough to make the distinction.

 Opportunity to exercise discernment is everywhere.
 The purpose of knowledge is conduct, therefore let us be first students of Scripture, and then students of our world.
 Though saved out of this world, we were left in it, and we have a very large amount of information to process every day, even without active study.
 The goal of such a skill is not to become uber-educated sanctified know-it-alls.
-Which can be the temptation, as you might well know.
-Instead, it is to be able to digest the “solid food” of the Word and use that food to feed wisdom through the correct understanding of the rhetoric, art, and people we encounter.
+It’s an ever-present temptation.
+Instead, the goal is to be able to digest the “solid food” of the Word and use that food to feed wisdom through the correct understanding of the rhetoric, art, and people we encounter.

 Interaction with the world does not condemn us to corruption by it.
 Corruption already exists in our own hearts, the true home of all our temptations.
 However, the image of God still remains in us!
 The Spirit gives understanding to the diligent; so we must take everything we see and we compare it to Scripture, exalting what is good and rejecting what is evil.
 This will be much more difficult if the Word is not already tightly woven through our minds.

 Let’s know our Bibles.
 Christians can be “unafraid to encounter error because we have the truth!”
-(Horner).
+(Dr. Grant Horner).